G-Invoicing

 • Improve communication between trading partners

-Using G-Invoicing to communicate, trading partners share a common platform and a clear record of their negotiations
+Trading partners who use G-Invoicing will share a common transaction platform with a clear and detailed record of their negotiations.

 • Enhance transparency

 G-Invoicing supports each phase of the intra-governmental buy/sell lifecycle.
-This common repository will decrease differences between agencies
+This common repository will decrease differences between agencies, decrease IGT processing time, and reduce miscommunications between DLA and its TPs.

 A graphic including a warehouse, a call center and a service member writing an order